VoltaicHQ/Progress-Sheet-Updater/README.md

     3. Click `Allow`.
     4. Click `Allow` again.
 A file called `token.pickle` will be saved to avoid future prompts.

-5. Beat your High Scores
+5. Beat your high scores.

 ## Build It Yourself